edescourtis/typed-json.github.io/Readme.md

 }
 ```

-In JavaScript, the values passed along would be a string `'yes'` or `'no'`.
-A statically-typed functional language like Elm or Haskell would represent this as:
+In JavaScript, the values passed along would be a string `'yes'` or
+`'no'`.
+A statically-typed functional language like Elm or Haskell
+would represent this as:

 ```haskell
 data Show = Yes | No
 ```

-It is guaranteed that members of a union type are named, so it is always safe to map onto an ADT.
+It is guaranteed that members of a union type are named, so it is
+always safe to map onto an ADT or class heirarchy.

-There is also syntax sugar to express above in more
+There is also syntax sugar to express above in more concise way:
-concise way:

 ```json
 {